HardlyDifficult/Tutorials/Chapter2.md

 }
 ```

-In C#, an interface is similiar to an abstract class that has no data or non-abstract methods (including virtual).
+In C#, an interface is similar to an abstract class that has no data or non-abstract methods (including virtual).
 Interfaces are a way of defining a common API for classes to leverage.
 The name of an interface always starts with "I", by convention.

 ```csharp
 public interface IMyInterface